MazArslan/overprovisioning/Overprovisioning.md

 #### Spare Node

 In this use case, the aim is to have spare nodes all the time.
-Typically, workloads are coming in faster than a node is spawned.
+Typically, Workloads are coming in faster than a node is spawned.
 An example might be developers spinning up workloads at 9AM when using Red Hat Dev Spaces.

 ![Workflow Diagram](./images/Spare_Node.jpg)

-As you can see, we initially start out with only 2 worker nodes. with the spare pod solution, we can have a additional node at all times.
+As you can see, we initially start out with only 2 worker nodes.
+With the spare pod solution, we can have a additional node at all times.

 When the real/high-priority workload starts, it forces the low-priority pods out of the nodes.
-The low priority pods is then stuck in pending, as it is unschedulable.
+The low priority pods are then stuck in pending, as it is unschedulable.
 This forces the auto scaler to spin up a new node.
 Giving you room to have even more workload in the additional nodes.

 #### Pick Up Workflow

 This workflow is designed to up the cluster when workloads starts to come in.
 The workloads might come in a slower, but you might prefer to have a node ready rather than waiting for a new node.

 ![Workflow Diagram](./images/pickup.jpg)

-we have 2 nodes with the cluster to start, the nodes are then filled with low priority pods.
+We have 2 nodes with the cluster to start, the nodes are then filled with low priority pods.
 When the real/high-priority workload starts, it forces the low-priority pods out of the nodes.
 The low priority pods is then stuck in pending, as it is unschedulable.
 This forces the auto scaler to spin up a new node.
 Giving you room to have even more workload in the additional nodes.